Giving Away Community Property in an Estate Plan in Arizona

 The Arizona Supreme Court affirmed the court of appeals’ opinion and reversed the superior court’s order.
 It ordered the IRA to be distributed in accordance with the beneficiary designation.

 If you have questions about the disposition of community property in a last will and testament in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property disputes and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property disputes and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.